Olivia de Havilland, Oscar-winning actress, dies at 104

 The decision is still unofficially called the “De Havilland law.”

 De Havilland went on to earn her own Academy Award in 1946 for her performance in “To Each His Own,” a melodrama about out-of-wedlock birth.
 A second Oscar came three years later for “The Heiress,” in which she portrayed a plain young homebody (as plain as it was possible to make de Havilland) opposite Montgomery Clift and Sir Ralph Richardson in an adaptation of Henry James’ “Washington Square.”

 In 2008, de Havilland received a National Medal of Arts and was awarded France’s Legion of Honor two years later.

-She was also famous, not always for the better, as the sister of Fontaine, with whom she had a troubled relationship.
-In a 2016 interview, de Havilland referred to her late sister as “Dragon Lady” and said her memories of Fontaine, who died in 2013, were “multi-faceted, varying from endearing to alienating.”
+She was also famous as the sister of Fontaine, with whom she had a troubled relationship.
+In a 2016 interview, de Havilland referred to her late sister as a “dragon lady” and said her memories of Fontaine, who died in 2013, were “multi-faceted, varying from endearing to alienating.”

 “On my part, it was always loving, but sometimes estranged and, in the later years, severed,” she said.
-“Dragon Lady, as I eventually decided to call her, was a brilliant, multi-talented person, but with an astigmatism in her perception of people and events which often caused her to react in an unfair and even injurious way.”
+“Dragon Lady, as I eventually decided to call her, was a brilliant, multi-talented person, but with an astigmatism in her perception of people and events, which often caused her to react in an unfair and even injurious way.”

 De Havilland once observed that Melanie Wilkes’ happiness was sustained by a loving, secure family, a blessing that eluded the actress even in childhood.

 She was born in Tokyo on July 1, 1916, the daughter of a British patent attorney.
-Her parents separated when she was 3, and her mother brought her and her younger sister Joan, to Saratoga, California.
+Her parents separated when she was 3, and her mother brought her and her younger sister Joan to Saratoga, California.
 De Havilland’s own two marriages, to Marcus Goodrich and Pierre Galante, ended in divorce.

+She had lived in Paris since 1953.
+In a rare interview with The Associated Press in her luxurious Paris residence in 2016, as she celebrated her 100th birthday, she said she moved to the City of Light “at the insistence” of Galante, her late French former husband, and found no reason to return to the U.S.

+She attributed her longevity to three L’s: “love, laughter, and learning,” and displayed a keen sense of humor — even calling her interviewer a “rascal” for a probing question.

-Her acting ambitions dated back to stage performing at Mills College in Oakland, California.
+De Havilland’s acting ambitions dated back to stage performing at Mills College in Oakland, California.
 While preparing for a school production of “A Midsummer Night’s Dream,” she went to Hollywood to see Max Reinhardt’s rehearsals of the same comedy.
-She was asked by to read for Hermia’s understudy, stayed with the production through her summer vacation and was given the role in the fall.
+She was asked to read for Hermia’s understudy, stayed with the production through her summer vacation and was given the role in the fall.

 Warner Bros. wanted stage actors for their lavish 1935 production and chose de Havilland to co-star with Mickey Rooney, who played Puck.

-“II wanted to be a stage actress,” she recalled.
+“I wanted to be a stage actress,” she recalled.
 “Life sort of made the decision for me.”

 She signed a five-year contract with the studio and went on to make “Captain Blood,” “Dodge City” and other films with Flynn, a hopeless womanizer even by Hollywood standards.